 I hope you have watched this short video and will offer some important observations to what you just saw.

 First, the concept of “Baby Sarah” is one that I began experimenting with years ago as a way to engage university students to think not only critically about abortion, but emotionally.
-When I first saw the picture of this aborted little girl, I was deeply moved; it is so horrific and graphic that—even to this day—I am moved emotionally by seeing her.
+When I first saw the picture of this aborted little girl, I was deeply moved; it is so horrific and graphic that—even to this day—I am saddened by seeing her.

 But there is another reason tiny “Baby Sarah” exercises a profound emotional reaction with me: she bears a slight resemblance to one of my daughters.
 The picture above is a companion photo to the one in the video: same little girl, different perspective, but equally brutal and incomprehensible that a mother or anybody else would do this to such a precious, innocent little child.
 In this picture, I can see the faintest of resemblances to a daughter I dearly and deeply love.